Ben8t/operation/README.md

 # Operation

-`operation` is a tool that gather many Docker routines into one place to bring common and simple environments or applications.
-It is pretty similar to [docker-compose](https://github.com/docker/compose) features but with defined Docker images, and a focus on data science tools.
+`operation` gathers many Docker routines into one place to bring common and simple environments or applications.

-This project was born from several observations :
+From a data science view,  this project was born from several observations :

 * It is sometimes difficult to install (and reinstall) tools on your computers.

-* It is boring to gather utils applications we don't really know and use occasionally (like split a csv file, reverse an image, etc...).
+* It is boring to gather utils we don't really know and we use only occasionally (like split a csv file, reverse an image, etc...).

-* It is hard to custom and install other tools without worring about installation dependencies on your system.
+* It is hard to custom and install other tools without worrying about installation dependencies on your system.

+While Docker answers these problems, it still tedious to find, build, historize docker images.
+Keeping reproducibility in mind.

-`operation` bring simple pattern as `operation <operation_name>` to run any operation listed below.
-The name operation come from military operations which are defined, operate and then classified : like any Docker container.
+`operation` brings simple pattern as `operation <operation_name>` to run any operation listed below.

+The name "operation" comes from military operations that are defined, operated and then classified : like any Docker container.
-It is recommanded to know a bit of this technology to better understand and customize your own operations.
+It is recommended to know a bit of this technology to better understand and customize your own operations.

-> Goal here is not to replace a full workspace but rather to give easy applications without any setup required, excepted Docker.
+> It is pretty like [docker-compose](https://github.com/docker/compose) features but with defined Docker images, and a focus on data science tools.
+Goal here is not to replace a full workspace but rather to round up common applications with very light setup required : it is bash + docker only.

 ## Getting started